 The more common derivatives used in online trading are:

-Popular among derivative trading, CFDs enable you to speculate on the increase or decrease in prices of global instruments that include shares, currencies, indices and commodities.
+CFDs are highly popular among derivative trading, CFDs enable you to speculate on the increase or decrease in prices of global instruments that include shares, currencies, indices and commodities.
 CFDs are traded with an instrument that will mirror the movements of the underlying asset, where profits or losses are released as the asset moves in relation to the position the trader has taken.

 Common derivatives based on an agreement to buy or sell assets such as commodities like sugar or shares paid for at a later stage but with a set price.
 Futures are standardized to facilitate trading on the futures exchange where the detail of the underlying asset is dependent on the quality and quantity of the commodity.

-Financial instruments that are set up with more of an informal agreement and traded through a forex trading broker that offers traders the opportunity to buy and sell specified assets such as currencies.
+Financial instruments that are set up with more of an informal agreement and traded through a broker that offers traders the opportunity to buy and sell specified assets such as currencies.
 Here too a price is set and paid for on a future date.